kjhall01/kjhall01.github.io/_posts/2019-03-05-latex-header-template.md

 - Various packages with comments for their usage;
 - Predefined commands and acronyms;

-You can edit this file from [here](https://github.com/Weiming-Hu/Weiming-Hu.github.io/blob/master/_posts/2019-03-05-latex-header-template.md) if you have the proper permission.
+You can edit this files from [here](https://github.com/Weiming-Hu/Weiming-Hu.github.io/blob/master/_posts/2019-03-05-latex-header-template.md) if you have the proper permission.

 <script>
 function copyText() {